Planning a visit to Ethiopia?

 Top Unforgettable Activities to Do in Ethiopia

 Ethiopia is a land full of history, wildlife, culture, and religion.
 For me, it is one of the most unique countries in Africa.
-When you are there it feels like the middle-east and Subsaharan Africa were thrown together to create a culture all of its own.
+When you are there it feels like the Middle East and Subsaharan Africa were thrown together to create a culture all of its own.
 Ethiopia is the most populated landlocked country in the world and the people of Ethiopia are mostly orthodox Christians.
 They are stunningly beautiful, tall and slender, they carry themselves with confidence and they are very proud of their country.

-Traveling around Ethiopia is rugged, fun and safe.
+Travelling around Ethiopia is rugged, fun and safe.
 You can not help but be part of the culture as it pulls you in on every drive, walk, meal or roadside stop.
 The people are kind and engaging and if you want a challenge, try and learn some Amharic, the national language, it is not easy.